-- 40. Instrumentation and control and advanced digital technologies for the support of plant performance - 41.
-Roadmap for the Commercial Deployment of Nuclear Hydrogen Production - 42.
-Synergies in Technology Development between Nuclear Fission and Fusion for Energy Production - 43.
-Milestones in the Development of a National Infrastructure for Nuclear Power (Rev. 2) - 44.
-International Safeguards in the Design of Radioactive Waste Management Programmes - 45.
-Life Cycle Management Approaches for Nuclear Facility Instrumentation and Control Systems - 46.
+- 40. Preparation of a Feasibility Study for New Nuclear Power Projects (Rev.1) - 41.
+Instrumentation and control and advanced digital technologies for the support of plant performance - 42.
+Reliability and Resilience of Electrical Grid for and with Nuclear Power plant - 43.
+Roadmap for the Commercial Deployment of Nuclear Hydrogen Production - 44.
+Synergies in Technology Development between Nuclear Fission and Fusion for Energy Production - 45.
+International Safeguards in the Design of Radioactive Waste Management Programmes - 46.
 Status and Trends in Spent Fuel and Radioactive Waste Management (Rev.2) - 47.
 Managing Environmental Impact Assessment for Construction and Operation in New Nuclear Power Programmes (Rev. 1) - 48.
-Optimization of Research Reactor Availability and Reliability: Recommended Practices (Rev.1) - 49.
-Roadmap for Implementing a Geological Disposal Programme - 50.
-Policy and Strategy for NORM Residue and Waste Management - 51.
-Evaluation, Management and Remediation of Trenches containing Historic Radioactive Wastes: Legacy Trench Sites - 52.
-Guidelines for Conducting Strategic Environmental Assessment for a Nuclear Power Programme - 53.
-Knowledge Organization System for VVER Water-Cooled Water-Moderated Power Reactors - 54.
-Knowledge Management and its Implementation in Nuclear Organizations - 55.
-Management of Disused Ionization Chamber Smoke Detectors and their Associated Disused Sealed Radioactive Sources - 56.
-Milestones in the Development of National Infrastructure for the Uranium Production Cycle - 57.
-Organization and Technical Options for Radioactive Waste Minimization during Operation and Maintenance of Nuclear Facilities - 58.
+Policy and Strategy for NORM Residue and Waste Management - 49.
+Evaluation, Management and Remediation of Trenches containing Historic Radioactive Wastes: Legacy Trench Sites - 50.
+Guidelines for Conducting Strategic Environmental Assessment for a Nuclear Power Programme - 51.
+Knowledge Organization System for VVER Water-Cooled Water-Moderated Power Reactors - 52.
+Knowledge Management and its Implementation in Nuclear Organizations - 53.
+Milestones in the Development of National Infrastructure for the Uranium Production Cycle - 54.
+Organization and Technical Options for Radioactive Waste Minimization during Operation and Maintenance of Nuclear Facilities - 55.
 Transition Management from Operation to Decommissioning in Nuclear Power Plants